Skip to main content

 Tuesday, February 11, 2025, 7 – 8:30pm

-Furniture makers Michael Puryear and Robell Awake will discuss Robell’s new book A Short History of Black Craft in Ten Objects as well as their journey’s into craft and the inspiration they draw from various Black craft traditions.
+Furniture makers Michael Puryear and Robell Awake will discuss Robell’s new book — A Short History of Black Craft in Ten Objects, their journey into craft, and the inspiration they draw from various Black craft traditions.

 Black artisans have long been central to the story of American art, creating beautiful and innovative work for hundreds of years against immense odds.
 In A Short History of Black Craft in Ten Objects, celebrated designer, chairmaker, researcher, and educator Robell Awake explores the fascinating stories behind ten cornerstone examples of Black craft, including furniture, pottery, quilts, ironwork, fashion, and more.